 Views from the development will be predominantly to the north east, overlooking Trawden Brook and open fields.
 Furthermore, the new dwellings would be located approximately 28 metres from the fields and motor vehicle repair garage on the south west of B6250 Skipton Road, which is an acceptable separation distance for this development.

-Therefore, the proposed development is acceptable in terms of potential impact on residential amenity in accordance with Policies ENV2 and LIV5.
+Therefore, the proposed development is acceptable in terms of potential impact on residential amenity in accordance with Policies ENV2 and LIV5 subject to appropriate conditions.